cguy777/FiCLI/README.md

 # FiCLI

-FiCLI is an integrated Java Command Line Interface and Command Processor for console/terminal based applications.
+FiCLI is an integrated Java Command Line Interface and Command Processor library.
 It uses the 3-clause BSD license.